reiver/go-fbdev/README.md

-# go-fb
+# go-fbdev

-Package **fb** provides tools for working with the Frame Buffer Device (fbdev) (that is common on Linux based on operating systems), for the Go programming language.
+Package **fbdev** provides tools for working with the Frame Buffer Device (fbdev) (that is common on Linux based on operating systems), for the Go programming language.

 The _Frame Buffer Device_ is an _easy_ way to do pixel oriented graphics programming.